MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/develop-using-always-encrypted-with-net-framework-data-provider.md

 # Using Always Encrypted with the .NET Framework Data Provider for SQL Server
 [!INCLUDE [SQL Server Azure SQL Database Azure SQL Managed Instance](../../../includes/applies-to-version/sql-asdb-asdbmi.md)]

-This article provides information on how to develop .NET applications using [Always Encrypted](always-encrypted-database-engine.md) or [Always Encrypted with secure enclaves](always-encrypted-enclaves.md) and the [.NET Framework Data Provider for SQL Server](/dotnet/framework/data/adonet/sql/).
+This article provides information on how to develop .NET Framework applications using [Always Encrypted](always-encrypted-database-engine.md) or [Always Encrypted with secure enclaves](always-encrypted-enclaves.md) and the [.NET Framework Data Provider for SQL Server](/dotnet/framework/data/adonet/sql/) ([System.Data.SqlClient](../../../connect/connect-history.md#systemdatasqlclient)).

+> [!NOTE]
+> Using the .NET Framework Data Provider for SQL Server (System.Data.SqlClient) isn't recommended for new development.
+See [System.Data.SqlClient](../../../connect/connect-history.md#systemdatasqlclient) for more information.

 Always Encrypted allows client applications to encrypt sensitive data and never reveal the data or the encryption keys to SQL Server or Azure SQL Database.
 An Always Encrypted enabled driver, such as the .NET Framework Data Provider for SQL Server, achieves this by transparently encrypting and decrypting sensitive data in the client application.
 The driver automatically determines which query parameters correspond to sensitive database columns (protected using Always Encrypted), and encrypts the values of those parameters before passing the data to SQL Server or Azure SQL Database.
 Similarly, the driver transparently decrypts data retrieved from encrypted database columns in query results.
-For more information, see [Develop applications using Always Encrypted with secure enclaves](always-encrypted-enclaves-client-development.md).

 > [!NOTE]
-> .NET Framework does not support Always Encrypted with secure VBS enclaves in Azure SQL Database.
-This article is only applicable for Always Encrypted with secure enclaves in SQL Server and Always Encrypted with secure Intel SGX enclaves in Azure SQL Database.
+> .NET Framework Data Provider for SQL Server (System.Data.SqlClient) doesn't support using VBS enclaves without attestation.

 ## Prerequisites